How to say “today” in japanese

 The kanji expression of “honjitsu” consists of the following two characters:

-- 本 : a kanji character often used as a prefix to add the meaning of ‘this’ to its following word.
+- 本 : a kanji character sometimes working as a prefix to add the meaning of ‘this’.

 - 日 : the same as explained above.
-This is often used to mean ‘day’ in Japanese.
+This is used to mean ‘day’ in Japanese.

-From these two kanji characters, we can understand that “honjitsu” as well is literally a Japanese word for ‘this day’.
-This kanji concept is completely in line with the meaning.
-“Hon” is widely considered as a polite prefix.
-This is why “honjitsu” is considered as more polite than “kyou”.
+From these two kanji characters, we can understand that “honjitsu” as well literally means ‘this day’ in Japanese.
+This literal interpretation is completely in line with the meaning.
+“Hon” is widely considered as a polite and formal prefix.
+This is the reason “honjitsu” is considered much more polite than “kyou”.

 Summary

 - kyou – 今日 (きょう) : a noun meaning ‘today’ in Japanese.
+This can also work as an adverb.
 These two kanji characters literally mean ‘this day’.
 This kanji concept is completely in line with the meaning.
+When we just want to say “today” in Japanese, this is the best option.

 - honjitsu – 本日 (ほんじつ) : a noun meaning ‘today’ in Japanese.
-These two kanji characters literally mean ‘this day’ too.
-This is considered as more polite than “kyou”.
+This can also work as an adverb.
+These two kanji characters literally mean ‘this day’, too.
+This is considered much more polite than “kyou”.
+When we want to say “today” very politely in Japanese, we should use this one.

 Hope my explanations are understandable and helpful for Japanese learners.